mdaffin/disconnected.systems/content/blog/2017-03-13-rust-powered-rover.md

 ## Handling Errors

-First thing to do is setup the error handling.
+Dealing with errors is important in any program, so lets setup some of out error handling code in preparation for later.
 Create the file `src/error.rs` with the following contents.

 ```rust
 use sysfs_pwm;